Tax News

 Beneficial Ownership Reporting For Businesses

-All new businesses (C-Corp/S-Corp, LLC, LP) must report information on their "beneficial owners" to the Federal government within 30 days of formation.
-Filing is done online through the FinCEN website, and once a business has intially filed, it only files again if there are changes to any owner information.
+As part of the Corporate Transparency Act of 2023, all newly formed businesses must report information on their "beneficial owners" within 30 days.
+Filing is done online through the FinCEN website, and unless there are changes to the information, just the one time.
 Sole proprietors, general partnerships, and charitable organizations are exempt from reporting.

 What information is being reported?
-Personal information on individuals with a 25%+ ownership interest in the business.
-Information is also required regarding senior officers (CEO, CFO, COO), and individuals with "substantial controlling authority" (e.g. board members).
-In community property states, like California, where there is an "undivided interest" between married persons, reporting information is likely required of spouses as well.
+Personal information on individuals with a 25%+ ownership interest in the business, senior officers (CEO, CFO, COO), and individuals with "substantial controlling authority" (e.g. board members).
+In community property states, like California, where there is an "undivided interest" between married persons, reporting information may be required of spouses as well, but no one seems to know for sure yet.

 If you have a business that seems to fall into the above discussion, or will be forming one, or are not sure -- we should talk.